-When food spills, leaks, pops, or bubbles out into the oven, your oven racks can become an encrusted mess that even the self-cleaning cycle can’t completely fix.
-If your oven racks are layered with grime and grease, it’s time to give them some special attention.
-You can always try a commercial cleaner, but if you’d prefer to avoid the chemicals found in oven sprays, here are some alternative ways to clean your oven racks.
+When food leaks, pops, or bubbles out into the oven, your oven racks can become an encrusted mess that even the self-cleaning cycle can’t completely fix.
+If your oven racks are layered with grime, grease, and baked-on gunk, it’s time to give them some special attention.
+You can always hire a professional or try a store-bought oven cleaner, but if you’d prefer to save money or avoid the harsh chemicals found in oven sprays, there are several alternatives for cleaning oven racks.

-- The professionals at Merry Maids recommend this tip using a large, plastic kitchen trash bag and a spray degreaser to clean oven racks.
-You can also use ammonia before sealing the racks inside the trash bag.
+The professionals at Merry Maids® recommend using a large, plastic kitchen trash bag and a spray degreaser (homemade or store-bought) for cleaning oven racks.
+Cleaning the oven with an ammonia, liquid dish soap, and warm water mixture is an effective way to remove grease.
+You can also use ammonia on the racks before sealing them inside the trash bag.

-- For a natural cleaning solution, sprinkle household baking soda on the oven racks followed by vinegar.
-When the solution stops foaming, cover the racks in hot water and let them sit overnight.
-You also can do this method in the bathtub.
-Use salt and a brush to remove any stubborn stains.
+Clean your oven with baking soda and vinegar.
+Sprinkle household baking soda on the oven racks, then spray with white vinegar.
+When the solution stops foaming, cover the racks in hot water (either in the bathtub or sink) and let them sit overnight.
+For heavily soiled oven racks, you can then use salt and a scrubber to remove any stubborn stains.